InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 The ultimate aspect of the visual channel is 4-dimensional graphics.
-Regular, extended viewing of such graphics enables you to dream in four dimension--to enter into 4-dimensional dream worlds, marking the attainment of Level 4 Ascension.
+Regular, extended viewing of such graphics enables you to dream in four dimensions--to enter into 4-dimensional dream worlds, marking the attainment of Level 4 Ascension.